crumplebad/RtR/ReadMe.md

 > Keep improving.

 I would like to make following enhancements:
 - improve the pattern to use Realm in multi-threaded environment.
-Accessing (no simultaneously) Realm objects from multiple  thread causes app to crash.
+Accessing (no simultaneously) Realm objects from multiple threads cause app to crash.
 - follow TDD to create better code-coverage instead of adding test cases after the development.
 - add UI testing.